 The Letter of Recommendation (LOR) is familiar to study abroad applicants like you, as an important part of every international university application process.
-Most international colleges/universities require you to submit a maximum of three LoRs.
+Most international colleges/universities require you to submit a maximum of three LORs.
 These LoRs are thoroughly examined by the admissions committee and play a vital role in the final decision taken by the university with respect to an applicant.
-An LoR should emphasize the nature of association between you (the applicant) and the referee and then should exhibit your talents and capabilities which should be substantiated with relevant examples.
+An LoR should emphasize the nature of the association between you (the applicant) and the referee and then should exhibit your talents and capabilities which should be substantiated with relevant examples.

 How to shortlist the three best referees?

-An LoR should not be taken lightly; your friends/relatives cannot be asked to write an LOR for you.
+An LoR should not be taken lightly; your friends/relatives cannot be asked to write a LOR for you.
 Are you confused as to who will be the right referees to endorse your candidature?
 Well, here are a few pointers that can help you choose the best referees:

 - Duration of Association: Your chosen referees should know you at least for a minimum period of six months.